meyayl/truenas-scale-custom-app-control/README.md

 The installation should be done as `root` user.

-THe script must be located on a dataset, otherwise it can not be executed.
+The script must be located on a dataset, otherwise it cannot be executed succesfully.

 ```bash
 mkdir /mnt/<app-dataset>/bin